cal-itp/staff-bios/caltrans/data-digital-services/christian_suyat.md

 ## Goals
 ### Learning goals
+To expand my understanding of databases and get away from the notion that an excel spreadsheet is good database.
 I've always wanted to learn python and SQL and pratcical analytical techniques.
 Also to learn github and learn new workflows to approaching problems.

 ### Career goals
 Honestly, I want to become really proficient in python and SQL, like how I am with Excel, so I can assist other divisions in Caltrans.